 I love the Ocmulgee National Monument!
 It is one of those places that just has everything you need for a fun day with the family.
-It has 6 miles of hiking trails, an awesome visitor center, and Mississippian Indian mounds — one you can go inside, and ones you can climb.
-I mean, this place is an actual prehistoric American Indian site!
-It’s a can’t-miss.
+It has 6 miles of hiking trails, an awesome visitor center, and Mississippian Indian mounds — one you can go inside, and one you can climb.

 The Ocmulgee National Monument is located in Macon about 5 minutes off of I-16.
 If you were spending a day in central Georgia, or traveling down to Savannah, this is a great stop.
 Did I mention it’s FREE?
 It is!